-- 1. The Subject limit (academic): The research was limited in its subject to study the relationship between the impact of evaluation and follow-up and the level of administrative transparency in the Palestinian universities in the Gaza Strip. - 2.
-Field Limit: The research was conducted on Palestinian universities in Gaza Strip.
-The research included a

-- government university, two public universities, and two private universities. - 3.
-Human Limit: The research was conducted on administrative staff and academicians in administrative positions in the Palestinian universities in Gaza Strip. - 4.
-Time Limits: The research was carried out; preliminary data collection and statistical analysis were carried out during the year (2018).
+- The Subject limit (academic): The objective of the research was to study the relationship between the internal control components and administrative transparency in Palestinian universities in Gaza Strip. - Field Limit: The research was conducted on Palestinian universities in Gaza Strip.
+The research included a government university, two public universities, and two private universities. - Human Limit: The research was conducted on administrative staff and academicians in administrative positions in the Palestinian universities in Gaza Strip. - Time Limits: The research was carried out; preliminary data collection and statistical analysis were carried out during the year (2018).